lothrond/arch-mk/README.md

 	make archlinux

 you will be prompted for a root and desktop user password.

-### Steam gaming

-(Editing the `OPTS` variable in `config.mk` before making the base system can also be done instead.)

-Make a steam gaming setup by then running:

-	make archlinux-32 archlinux-steam archlinux-gaming

-And a complete SteamOS session with:

-	make archlinux-steamos

 See `make` or `make help` for more information and additional make options.